 My decade-plus-old answer is here: Is Silicon Valley Reproducible?

 In this post, I want to explore two different aspects of the red badge of courage.
 First, from a career development perspective, how one should manage the presence of such badges on your resume.
-And second, from an emotional perspective, how thinking of startup failure as a red badge of courage can help startup founders and employers process what was happened.
+And second, from an emotional perspective, how thinking of startup failure as a red badge of courage can help startup founders and employees process what was happened.

 Managing Failure: Avoiding Too Many Consecutive Red Badges

-In Silicon Valley you’ll often hear adages like “failure is a better teacher than success,” but don’t be too quick to believe everything you hear.
+In Silicon Valley you’ll often hear adages like “failure is a better teacher than success,” but don’t believe everything you hear.
 While failure is certainly not a scarlet letter in Silicon Valley, companies nevertheless hire for a track record of success.
 In the scores of C-level position specifications that I’ve read and collected over the years, I cannot recall a single one that ever listed any sort of failure as required experience.

-We talk as if we love all-weather sailors, but when it comes to actually hiring people — which often requires building consensus around one candidate in a pool — we seem to prefer the fair-weather ones.
+We talk as if we love all-weather sailors, but when it comes to hiring people — which often requires building consensus around one candidate in a pool — we prefer the fair-weather ones.
 Back in the day, we’d all love a candidate who went from Stanford to Oracle to Siebel to Salesforce .

-But, switching metaphors, I sometimes think Silicon Valley is like a diving competition that forgot the degree of difficulty rating.
+I sometimes think Silicon Valley is like a diving competition that forgot the degree of difficulty rating.
 Hand a CEO $100M, 70% growth company — and the right to burn $10M to $15M per quarter — and it will likely go public in a few years, scoring the company a perfect 10 — for executing a swan dive, degree of difficulty 1.2.

 Now, as an investor, I’ll put money into such swan dives whenever I can.
 But, as an operator, remember that the charmed life of riding in (or even driving) such a bus doesn’t necessarily prepare you for the shocks of the regular world.